kckuei/arduino-fun/README.md

 ## Notes

 ### 01 Get to Know Your Tools
+Electricity and circuits refresher, and how breadboards work.

 #### Concepts
 * transducers = other forms of energy to electrical energy or vice versa